 This can stir up anger, jealousy, and sadness which can spoil negotiations that may have been moving in the right direction.

-How Can a Divorce Lawyer in Albany, GA, Help You?
+How Can a Divorce Lawyer in Columbus, GA, Help You?

 At Joe Durham Jr., P.C., we fight for our client’s rights and get them the best outcome for their case.
-Contact us today for a free case review, and allow our divorce attorneys in Albany, GA us to take the burden off your shoulders.
+Contact us today for a free case review, and allow our divorce attorneys in Columbus, GA to take the burden off your shoulders.